 Love love love this school.
 My daughter came from a bad social situation at another school and was immediately embraced by both students and faculty.
 They care about the emotional well-being of their students and the academics are stimulating and challenging without being a grind.
 Field's college guidance system is a secret treasure possibly the best in the city.
 This school transformed my daughter.
 My only regret is that we didn't send her there earlier.

 Field School is a private high school in Washington.
-The principal of Field School is Dale Johnson, whose e-mail is email@example.com.
-360 children attend Field School and are mostly White, non-Hispanic; Hispanic; and Multiracial.
-The student to teacher ratio at Field School is 7:1.
+The principal of Field School is Dale Johnson, whose e-mail is firstname.lastname@example.org.
+360 students attend Field School and are mostly White, non-Hispanic; Hispanic; and Multiracial.
+The ratio of students to teachers at Field School is 7:1.
 Duke Ellington School of the Arts is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama

 - Video film production